RaynorUE/snich/FeatureRoadmap.md

     - _Added John Andersen's list of default tables and fields.
 Also enhanced any tables where needed._
 - _Compare With Server_
     - _Compare the active text editor with the server.
 If different, ask to view comparison and load up VSCode file comparer ... in a new column?_
+    - _If we are comparing dates, we need to take into account when multiple files for a single record are saved_
+        - _Will require re-adjusting the sycnedFiles storage so the ones shared in a folder know of each other_.
     - _Compare on save. <-- This seems heavy every save, maybe start with comparing modified dates, and then if diff compare text?_
         - Ideally this will start to be best solved by implementing useage of Source Control... but non git?
 Is that even possible?
+- _Compare on save_
+- _

 #### Changed